 3. Let Them Make the Choice

-Give reasonable amounts of control to your toddler while you navigate this situation together.
+Give your toddler reasonable amounts of control, and navigate the situation together.
 If they aren’t routinely flinging themselves out of the crib, let them dictate how fast you move with introducing the bed.

 Letting your child pick out the bed, or at least the sheets and pillowcases, can go a long way.
 Making it theirs will encourage them to find the desire to sleep there, especially if you keep talking about it as something they have control over.